w3bdesign/wp-algolia-woo-indexer/README.md

 You need to add the Application ID, the Admin API Key from the `API keys` section in Algolia as well as the index name.

 Note that this plugin is designed for developers developing headless Ecommerce solutions.

-As a result, this plugin requires SSH access to the server where Wordpress is installed.

-If for any reason you are unable to use Composer, I have created a version of the plugin with /vendor included, which should work without Composer.

-However, this is NOT the recommended method for deployment, so use it at your own risk.

-You can find it here: <a href="https://github.com/w3bdesign/algolia-woo-indexer/tree/version-without-composer">https://github.com/w3bdesign/algolia-woo-indexer/tree/version-without-composer</a>

 ## Basic Features